Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 By structuring their studies around publicly available datasets or already accessible aggregated information, researchers aimed to navigate around the complex requirements for individual consent altogether.

 When the user is engaged directly (which is rare in Internet measurement), then the researchers obtained informed consent.
 P11 shared that if they \textit{``have volunteers, yes, consent is required''}.
 They were conducting a human-subject experiment where the recruited participants are asked to run measurement software.
 For this, they followed the established ethics process for human subjects studies.
-Another participant described an instance of negotiating permission with an infrastructure provider: